Visit Lostine, Oregon

 Lostine is the gateway to Lostine River and many of the trailheads into the Eagle Cap Wilderness.
 Recommended trails: Maxwell Lake and the East Fork Lostine River to the Lake Basin Area.

 The theme of Lostine is century old businesses.
-Both the M. Crow General Store and the Lostine Tavern (LT) have been in business for over a hundred years.
-Of course the LT now serves farm to table cuisine and M. Crow not only sells groceries, hardware, clothing, sporting goods and a lot more, it serves as the social hub and soul of the small but tight-knit Lostine community.
+The M. Crow General Store has been in business for over a hundred years.
+M. Crow not only sells groceries, clothing, and other items, they also have their own microbrew and yummy handmade pizza.
+M. Crow serves as the social hub and soul of the small but tight-knit Lostine community.

 Lostine is a hot little hub in Wallowa County and yet has a population of less than 200 (including cats and dogs).
-Be sure to put the Blue Banana Coffee House and June's Country Market as a must see and do for Lostine.
+Be sure to put the Blue Banana Coffee House and Antique store as a must see and do for Lostine.

 Visit Wallowa, Oregon